khaapamaki/ColorSchemeManipulator/readme.md

 }
 ```

-A new color scheme type must be added in **SchemeFormat** enum.
+Currently,aA new color scheme format must be added in _SchemeFormat_ enum.
 And **SchemeUtils.GetSchemeHandlerByFormat(SchemeFormat format)**
-must return instance of the handler.
+must return an instance of the handler.
 And **SchemeUtils.GetFormatFromExtension(string extension)** must
-return SchemeFormat matching the file extensipn.
+return SchemeFormat matching the file extension.

+##### NOTE:
+If you are making handler for color scheme that uses simple hex string for color definitions, abstract class **SchemeFileHandler** provides
+useful tools for parsing file with regular expressions.

 ```c#
     public enum SchemeFormat